Trepan-Debuggers/kshdb/README.md

 What may need more work and support from ksh
 --------------------------------------------

+* command completion
-stopping points that are valid for a `breakpoint` command
+* stopping points that are valid for a `breakpoint` command